 Use Flexible Spending Account (FSA) Dollars and Review Your Health Savings Account (HSA)

 Do you have an FSA?
-It's important to know that the Internal Revenue Service has relaxed certain “use-or-lose” rules this year because of the pandemic.
-Your employer can modify your retirement plan through the end of this year to allow you to “spend down” unused FSA funds on any health care expense incurred in 2021.
+Your employer can modify your retirement plan through the end of this year to allow you to “spend down” unused FSA funds on any health care expense incurred in 2022.

 Take Advantage of Marginal Tax Rates